springernature/frontend-playbook/practices/graded-browser-support.md

 Unfortunately, both IE10 and IE11 respond to the same CSS media queries, which means that it is not possible to use a CSS-only method of differentiating between both browsers.

-This means that even if we consider IE10 a Grade-C browser, we currently serve IE10 users the full experience.
+This means that even if we consider IE10 a Core browser, we currently have to serve IE10 users Advanced code.

 #### Internet Explorer and CSS Grid